C and might help fight bacteria, fungi, viruses, and tumors.

 - What other names is Nasturtium known by?

 - What is Nasturtium?

-There isn't enough information to know if nasturtium might be safe when taken by mouth.
+There isn't enough information to know if nasturtium is safe when taken by mouth.
 It can cause stomach upset, kidney damage, and other side effects.

-Nasturtium is UNSAFE for children when taken by mouth.
-There isn't enough information to know if nasturtium might be safe for children when applied directly to the skin.
+Children: Nasturtium is UNSAFE for children when taken by mouth.
+There isn't enough information to know if nasturtium might be safe for children when applied to the skin.

 Report Problems to the Food and Drug Administration

 Find out what women really need.